 At Cass, I was lucky enough to get a distinction for my dissertation on interactive media AND meet the fabulous Alison Linskey, who agreed to do a start-up with me.
 Our obsessive conversations about the future of film and broadcasting are what kicked the whole thing off.

-After a few months of mucking around and procrastination, in March 2002, we set up iKnowHow® to provide consultancy and training in digital media to film & TV production companies.
+In March 2002, we set up iKnowHow® to provide consultancy and training in digital media to film & TV production companies.

-Six years down the line, the scope has matured and broadened a bit.
+Eight years down the line, the scope has matured and broadened a bit.

 Through iKnowHow®, I’ve interviewed popstars for BT (BT/Music Industry Soccer Six), spoken about new media in places as diverse as Auckland (Women in Film & TV International Summit), Penzance (Cornwall Film) and Glasgow (Urban Learning Space), and negotiated work for tech-savvy women on the sets of The Golden Compass and The Edge of Love (for Women in Film & TV).